Crystal GAIL Fraser

 Professional Experience

-2010-2019 PhD, History, University of Alberta (degree forthcoming, November 20, 2019)
+2010-2019 PhD, History, University of Alberta

-Dissertation Title:“T’aih k’ìighe’ tth’aih zhit dìidìch’ùh (By Strength, We Are Still Here): Indigenous Northerners Confronting Hierarchies of Power at Day and Residential Schools in Nanhkak Thak (the Inuvik Region, Northwest Territories), 1959 to 1982”
+Dissertation Title: “T’aih k’ìighe’ tth’aih zhit dìidìch’ùh (By Strength, We Are Still Here): Indigenous Northerners Confronting Hierarchies of Power at Day and Residential Schools in Nanhkak Thak (the Inuvik Region, Northwest Territories), 1959 to 1982”

 2009-10 Masters of Arts, History, University of Victoria